 Memorizing scripture is one of the best ways that we can inscribe the Word onto our hearts and into our minds.

-4 Easy ways to memorize scripture (check out these 13 easy memory verses):
+A few easy ways to memorize scripture (check out these 13 easy memory verses):

 - Write it down